disimoneleandro/BaSP-A2022-Etapa-1/README.md

 Five-Week : This week we start practicing with javascript exercises and repair the css files from last week.

+Six-Week : This week javascript files were added with the logic of the login and sing up sections with their respective validations.

 ```
 #